...As she turned and left, the merchant noticed something strange happen.

 8 Ara-non had never before heard such bold words from anyone before.
 Suddenly everyone was pointing at the skies overhead, screaming and running for shelter, even the cover of his merchant’s cart.
 9 As birds were falling dead from the heavens like a flooding rain, they burst upon the ground in pools of blood everywhere, all at the behest of the pointing teacher as he taught his followers.

 10 Ara-non, like everyone else was greatly perplexed by the bewildering events that unfolded in the market that day.
-In the frightening silence of the moment, Ara-non heard the man say something like, “ – only a few shall survive that day of God’s great wrath…” 11 Then the prophet Nadan pointed to the skies overhead, in the direction of the tent city of Slavath.
-To their great dismay a few of the dead birds came back to life.
-Two birds, that lay at Ara-non’s feet, stood up from their own pool of blood and at the man’s word, they flew away unharmed to where he pointed.
+In the frightening silence of the moment, Ara-non heard the man say something like, “ – only a few shall survive that day of Divine’s great wrath…” 11 Then the prophet Nadan pointed to the skies overhead, in the direction of the tent city of Slavath.
+To their great, dismay a few of the dead birds came back to life.
+Two birds, that lay at Ara-non’s feet, stood up from their own pool of blood, and at the man’s word, they flew away unharmed to where he pointed.

 12 After a few more words, lost to the murmuring crowd, the angry priest summonsed the Tower guards, yelling for the great gates to be closed.
 13 The merchants knew then that the disruption had caused the market to be closed early that day.
 The Mitharians disliked not being in control of their city.